vincetse/amazon-nova-samples/speech-to-speech/workshops/README.md

     export HEALTH_PORT=8082
     ```

-    You can ignore the Bedrock Knowledge Base Region and ID if you do not plan to test or implement Knowledge Base integration.
-    ```bash
-    export KB_REGION='YOUR_KNOLEDGE_BASE_REGION_NAME'
-    export KB_ID='YOUR_KNOWLEDGE_BASES_ID'
-    ```

 4. Start the python websocket server
     ```bash
     python server.py
     ```

-⚠️ **Warning:** Keep the Python WebSocket server running, then run the section below to launch the React web application, which will connect to the WebSocket service.
+> Keep the Python WebSocket server running, then run the section below to launch the React web application, which will connect to the WebSocket service.

 ### Install and start the REACT frontend application
 1. Navigate to the `react-client` folder